Fall River, Massachusetts minor league baseball history: New England League 1893 to 1898

-In 1893 the Fall River Indians joined the six–team New England League and won the first of four consecutive league Championships.
+In 1893 the Fall River Indians joined the six–team New England League and won the first of four consecutive league championships.

 Capturing their first New England League championship, the 1893 Fall River Indians ended the regular season with a 60–30 record playing home games at the Athletic Grounds.
-Fall River placed first in the standings under manager Mike McDermott, finishing 5.5 games ahead of 2nd place Lewiston.
+Fall River placed first in the standings under manager Mike McDermott, finishing 5.5 games ahead of second place Lewiston.
 The New England League had no playoffs, using the regular season standings to determine the league champions.
 On July 5, 1893, Fall River Indian pitcher Ezra Lincoln threw the first Fall River No-hitter in a 9–0 victory over Dover.

 McDermott and the Fall River Indians defended their championship in 1894 as the New England League expanded to eight teams.
 The Indians again finished first in the New England League standings, ending the 1894 season 7.5 games ahead of second place Haverhill with a record of 62–35.

 The 1895 Fall River Indians won the championship again as the New England League became a Class B level league.
 With Mike McDermott again managing the Indians, Fall River ended the regular season with a 67–39 record.
-Fall River finished 6.5 games ahead of the 2nd place New Hartford Whalers and 11.0 games ahead of the 3rd place Bangor Millionaires in the final standings of the eight–team league.
+Fall River finished 6.5 games ahead of the second place New Bedford Whalers and 11.0 games ahead of the third place Bangor Millionaires in the final standings of the eight–team league.

-The Fall River Indians won their 4th consecutive New England League Championship in 1896, with a future hall of fame player on the roster.
+The Fall River Indians won their fourth consecutive New England League Championship in 1896, with a future Hall of Fame player on the roster.
 Falls River completed the season with a record of 68–39 behind manager Charley Marston.
-The Indians finished 2.5 games ahead of the 2nd place Bangor Millionaires in the final standings.
+The Indians finished 2.5 games ahead of the second place Bangor Millionaires in the final standings.